-- Branch BHEI operates in Ireland and has branches in Germany, Spain, France, Italy, Belgium, and the United Kingdom. - Division BHEI groups business according to Berkshire Hathaway internal reporting divisions including Berkshire Hathaway Reinsurance Group, Berkshire Hathaway Specialty Insurance and MedPro. - Distribution Channel BHEI writes business through numerous distribution channels; these distribution channels can vary according to each Division.
+- Branch BHEI operates in Ireland and has branches in Germany, Spain, France, Italy, Belgium, Sweden and the United Kingdom. - Division BHEI groups business according to Berkshire Hathaway internal reporting divisions including Berkshire Hathaway Reinsurance Group, Berkshire Hathaway Specialty Insurance and MedPro. - Distribution Channel BHEI writes business through numerous distribution channels; these distribution channels can vary according to each Division.
 They can broadly cover underwriting teams (for business written directly), brokers (for facility business in which BHEI takes a follow line) and managing general agents. - Class of Business BHEI writes multiple classes of business.
-Large speciality accounts are treated as distinct classes of business for modelling and reporting purposes. - Year of account Gross claims are modelled by year of account (i.e., the year in which the business incepts) as opposed to accident year (i.e., the year in which the business was earned). - Loss type There are three loss types modelled: attritional, large and catastrophe.
-Attritional losses are calculated in aggregate, while the large and catastrophe losses are calculated 'per event'.
-Large and catastrophe losses are grouped together for reporting purposes as 'atypical' losses.
+Large speciality accounts are treated as distinct classes of business for modelling and reporting purposes. - Year of account Gross claims are modelled by year of account (i.e., the year in which the business incepts) as opposed to accident year (i.e., the year in which the business was earned). - Loss type There are two loss types modelled: non-event and event.
+Non-event losses are modelled in aggregate, while the event (e.g. catastrophe) losses are modelled 'per event'.

 The methodologies used to calculate the premiums, deductions, expenses, and reinsurance cash-flows are the same for all classes of business.
-The methodologies used to calculate gross claims depend on the distribution channel and class of business and are based on standard actuarial techniques such as chain-ladder, Bornhuetter-Ferguson and target loss ratio.
+The methodologies used to calculate gross claims depend on the distribution channel and class of business and are based on standard actuarial techniques such as chain-ladder, Bornhuetter-Ferguson and initial expected loss ratio.